frbird/tappecue-prometheus/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-First, be sure you have everything setup in the config.yaml file.
+First, be sure you have your configuration variable specified.
+The preferred method is to utilize environment variables but this can also be done in the config.yaml file.
 This loads your Tappecue account info so that the script can query the API, and it also allows you to tweak a few configuration settings such as:

 * check_probe_delay - This is how often the script queries for temperature probe data. (seconds)
 * no_session_delay - This sets how long to wait before checking for an active session if one was not already found. (seconds)